Enteee/duckpond.ch/_drafts/reMarkable.md

 >
 > ![rMAPI console](/static/posts/reMarkable/rmapi-console.gif)

-In short, a greate tool!
+In short, a great tool!
 Creating a derivation and using it under NixOS was easy.
 I opened a [pull request](https://github.com/juruen/rmapi/pull/78) in order to share my effords with them.
 Depending on the community feedback I might go ahead an add a derivation for [rMAPI] to nixpkgs later.

+# Conclusion

+I have been using the reMarkable for a few weeks now and I am very statisfied with the product.
+The overall user experience is very good.
+And the graphite tips don't wear out too fast.
+For the future I would like to see the following features:

+* toogle flight mode with a hardware switch
+* mixed pdf and sheet notebooks
+* basic shapes such as circles, squares and lines

 [^1]: The platform is so unnaturally biased towards that alternative, leading me into questioning their independence.
 We all need money to support our life.
 But a bit more transparency, especially when your main focus are product reviews, would be nice.
-[^2]: You'll find a vast collection of such in this very article.
-[^3]: This needs to change!
+[^2]: This needs to change!
-[^4]: 20.03pre199897.471869c9185
+[^3]: 20.03pre199897.471869c9185
-[^5]: Except the most important one...
+[^4]: Except the most important one...

 [reMarkable]:https://remarkable.com/
 [goodereader]:https://goodereader.com/blog/product/supernote-a6-digital-note